robert-koch-institut/Abwassersurveillance_AMELAG/Readme.md

 - $Q_{KA\_aktuell}$ : Volume flow of the wastewater treatment plant in the sampling period and
 - $Q_{KA\_median}$ : Median of the volume flow of the wastewater treatment plant

 Normalization is automated with the data import.
-The measured Influenza data are currently not normalized as the normalization does not show an imporved data quality for influenza viruses.
+The measured Influenza and RSV data are currently not normalized as the normalization does not show an imporved data quality.

 ### Data evaluation

 The data are evaluated at the RKI using R scripts.
 The scripts are contained in the [context materials](https://github.com/robert-koch-institut/Abwassersurveillance_AMELAG/tree/main?tab=readme-ov-file#Kontextmaterialien).
 A detailed description of the methodology is provided in the [technical guidelines](http://www.rki.de/abwassersurveillance).
 The results are published in the RKI´s [weekly report](https://www.rki.de/DE/Content/Institut/OrgEinheiten/Abt3/FG32/Abwassersurveillance/Bericht_Abwassersurveillance.html).
-For each WWTP, the measured values for SARS-CoV-2 (normalized) and Inlfuenza A and B viruses (not normalized) are reported in gene copies per liter (gene copies/L).
+For each WWTP, the measured values for SARS-CoV-2 (normalized), Influenza A and B viruses (not normalized) and RSV A, RSV B and RSV A/B are reported in gene copies per liter (gene copies/L).
 In addition, the measured values of the logarithmized normalized gene copies are smoothed using a locally weighted regression (LOESS) and associated confidence intervals are calculated.

 #### Aggregation of the WWTP values

-The individual time series of the WWTP are aggregated in order to depict a nationwide course of the SARS-CoV-2 and Influenzavirus viral loads in wastewater.
+The individual time series of the WWTP are aggregated in order to depict a nationwide course of the SARS-CoV-2 and Influenzavirus viral loads and RSV in wastewater.
 For each week in which measured values are available for at least 10 sites, the average of the logarithmized measured values of the individual sites averaged over one week is calculated.
 This value is then weighted by the number of inhabitants connected to the WWTPs.
-The influenza data are currently not weighted by the number of inhabitants.
+The influenza and RSV data are currently not weighted by the number of inhabitants.

 ### Notes on data evaluation